-China has largely settled border delineation with Kazakhstan, Kyrgyzstan, and Tajikistan, reportedly involving "splitting the difference" on many of the disputed territories, which are usually in unpopulated areas.
+China has largely settled border delineation with Kazakhstan, Kyrgyzstan, and Tajikistan, reportedly involving "splitting the differences" on many of the disputed territories, which are usually in unpopulated areas.
 Popular passions were aroused in Kyrgyzstan after a 1999 China-Kyrgyzstan border agreement ceded about 9,000 hectares of mountainous Kyrgyz terrain.
-Kyrgyz legislators in 2001 opened a hearing and even threatened to try to impeach then-President Akayev.
-He arrested the leader of the impeachment effort, leading to violent demonstrations in 2002 calling for his ouster and the reversal of the "traitorous" border agreement.
-Dissident legislators appealed the border agreement to the Constitutional Court, which ruled in 2003 that it was legal.13
+Kyrgyz legislators in 2001 opened a hearing and even threatened to try to impeach Akayev.
+He arrested the leader of the impeachment effort, leading to violent demonstrations in 2002 calling for Akayev's ouster and the reversal of the "traitorous" border agreement.
+Dissident legislators appealed the border agreement to the Constitutional Court, which ruled in February 2003 that it was legal.

-The problem of ambiguous borders has been an important source of concern to Russia and Kazakhstan.
+The problem of ambiguous borders has been an important source of concern to Russia and Kazakhstan, since northern Kazakhstan still has a large concentration of ethnic Russians.
 During most of the 1990s, neither Russia nor Kazakhstan wished to push border delineation, Russia because of concerns that it would be conceding that Kazakhstan's heavily ethnic Russian northern regions are part of Kazakhstan, and Kazakhstan because of concerns that delineation might inflame separatism.
 In 1998, Russia established border patrols along its 4,200 mile border with Kazakhstan for security reasons, and determined to delineate the border.
 By late 2004, most of the Russian-Kazakh border had been delimited.
 To head off separatist proclivities in the north, Kazakhstan reorganized administrative borders in northern regions to dilute the influence of ethnic Russians, established a strongly centralized government to limit local rule, and moved its capital northward.
-These and other moves apparently contributed to political resignation among many ethnic Russians, and many emigrated to Russia.

 Uzbekistan has had contentious border talks with all the other Central Asian states.
-As of early 2007, reportedly about one-third of Uzbekistan's 680-mile border with Kyrgyzstan still had not been formally agreed upon after six years of border talks.14 Legislators and others in Kyrgyzstan in 2001 vehemently protested a border delineation agreement with Uzbekistan reached by the two prime ministers that ceded a swath of the Kyrgyz Batken region, ostensibly to improve Uzbek access to its Sokh enclave in Kyrgyzstan.
-Faced with this protest, the Kyrgyz government sent a demarche to Uzbekistan repudiating any intention to cede territory.
-Similarly, in late 2004 Kyrgyz legislators demanded that Uzbekistan's Shohimardon enclave in Kyrgyzstan (ceded in the 1930s) be returned.15
+As of late 2005, there were still dozens of disputed border areas between Uzbekistan and Kyrgyzstan, including oil fields and industrial locations.
+Legislators and others in Kyrgyzstan in 2001 vehemently protested a border delineation agreement with Uzbekistan reached by the two prime ministers that ceded a swath of the Kyrgyz Batken region, ostensibly to improve Uzbek access to its Sokh enclave in Kyrgyzstan.
+Faced with this protest, the Kyrgyz prime minister argued that no binding agreement had been reached, and the government sent a demarche to Uzbekistan repudiating any intention to cede territory.
+Similarly, in October 2004 Kyrgyz legislators demanded that Uzbekistan's Shohimardon enclave in Kyrgyzstan